b-zhu524/Verbatim-Scripts/README.md

 # Verbatim Scripts
-These are a set of Verbatim macros to improve efficiency in technology.
+These are a set of Verbatim macros to improve tech efficiency in debate rounds.

 ## Installation
 TBD